alem-platform/bootcamp-go/story12/stack_peek/README.md

 # stack_peek

 Implement the method `Peek` in your `Stack` structure, which returns the top item of the stack without removing it.
-If the queue is empty, then the method should return `nil`.
+If the stack is empty, then the method should return `nil`.

 **Function definition:**